 - Apply these concepts to the manufacture and characterisation of products and related soft materials.

-- Ability to comprehend complex concepts and communicate lucidly this understanding
+- comprehend complex concepts and communicate lucidly this understanding

-- Awareness of advanced technologies in the discipline
+- have awareness of advanced technologies in the discipline